-Most of our regular classes and activities are in Dutch but we offer certain events in English; for example, we hold regular Wednesday evening introduction sessions in English (see the Agenda for dates); and many meditation activities do not require understanding of either language.
+Most of our regular classes and activities are in Dutch but we offer certain events in English; for example, we hold regular Wednesday evening introduction sessions in English (see the Agenda below for dates); and many meditation activities do not require understanding of either language.

 Many Triratna publications have been translated into a variety of languages, e.g. Polish, Turkish, Russian.
 Here you’ll find more information.

 Regarding cost, all our regular events are operated on the basis of ‘dana’, (meaning ‘generosity’) in the form of voluntary donations.
 Donations can be made in cash at the BCA; or through bank transfer using the details at the bottom of this page.

 The councils of Triratna Centres in the Netherlands have established ethical and safeguarding guidelines, that you can read here.
 Information about the safeguarding officer you can find on https://www.bcatriratna.nl/ethische-richtlijnen/